 Eat these babies on top of mashed potatoes and prepare to swoon.
 Best of all, they’re ready in just 15 minutes.
 And if you’ve got a vegetarian in your midst, this hearty side can double as a main course—just be sure to make an extra batch, because even meat eaters will be dying to try it.

-18. Whole30 Instant Pot Mashed Potatoes with Garlic and Herbs
+34. Whole30 Instant Pot Mashed Potatoes With Garlic And Herbs

 We strongly suggest you forget all about Whole30 on Thanksgiving.
 But if you must diet on the best holiday of the year, this piping hot bowl fits the bill.
 The secret ingredient?
 Coconut milk.
 It’s all about balance, people.

-20. Squash, Arugula, Pomegranate Salad with Tahini Dressing (30 Minutes)
+36. Squash, Arugula, Pomegranate Salad With Tahini Dressing

-21. Broiled Green Beans with Roasted Lemon Gremolata (30 Minutes)
+37. Broiled Green Beans With Roasted Lemon Gremolata

 Eat your heart out, green bean casserole.
 For the uninitiated, gremolata is a tangy, herby sauce made with garlic, parsley and lemon zest, and you need it in your life.
 Cooking green beans on the broiler keeps them crispy and charred—no wilted, mushy green beans here.